 Is there something you have to renounce or you would like to live or design differently here?

 Thanks to the freedom of living here and being able to use the products as I wish, this space has literally become my home.

 BLESSed meeting you, Mira!
 Thank you for sharing your lovely story with us and for the time we were able to spend together in your extraordinary space!
-BLESS HOME, found at Oderberger Straße 60, is open Thursdays and Fridays between 4 and 8pm and via appointment.
+BLESS HOME, found at Oderberger Straße 60, is open Wednesday to Friday, 5pm to 8pm; Saturday, 11am to 6pm and via appointment.